jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 you can open LS-Dyna d3plot files in ParaView and plot values along a line, scale the deformation, ...

 FAQ: https://ftp.lstc.com/anonymous/outgoing/support/FAQ/

+use "call cstop("E r r o r   T e r m i n a t i o n")" to properly end the simulation and free the licence

 ## Code design
 * Outsource umat into separate file: Shown by Nader Abedrabbo here https://sites.google.com/site/aenader/umat-workshop/umat-implement together with the necessary makefile.